tomiskat/NSWI130/lab03/docs/07-deployment.md

 ![](embed:TestingDeployment)

 ### ProductionDeployment
 In the production environment, the system is deployed similarly but focuses on stability, scalability, and security for live usage.
-The user device interfaces with application servers running the results manager, terms manager, and registration manager on Ubuntu 18.04 LTS.
-The database servers, also on Ubuntu 18.04 LTS, handle both terms and results databases using Oracle 19.1.0.
-Regular monitoring and maintenance ensure continued performance in the live environment.
+The user device interfaces with application servers running in the AWS cloud environment.
+The results manager, terms manager, and registration manager as Amazon EC2 instances and the database server handling both terms and results databases as Amazon RDS instances.
 ![](embed:ProductionDeployment)